latsonj/etch-a-sketch/README.md

 # Etch-a-Sketch

-A simple webpage that mimics an etch-a-sketch and can be used for pixel art.
+A simple webpage that mimics an etch-a-sketch.
 This project was built for personal learning from The Odin Project [curriculum](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).

 My **live demo** can be found [here](https://latsonj.github.io/etch-a-sketch/).